WoodWing/elvis-simple-webhooks-sample/README.md

 ## Introduction

-This is a simple example of how you can use webhooks to achieve automatic integrations with webhooks in Elvis.
+This simple integration sample shows how easy it is use the Elvis webhooks API.
+It's based on NodeJS and can be used as starting point for creating your own integrations.

-The use-case is as follows:
+It provides the following functionality:

 If an asset's status is updated to "Final", the preview of the asset will be downloaded and saved in the specified download folder.

 Then, just for visual purposes, a 5-star rating will be set for that asset.

 If the "Final" status is removed from an asset, the preview is deleted and the asset will be given a 1-star rating.

 ## Installation and Setup